erwanm/knowledgediscovery/README.md

 # About this fork

-*Caution: these explanations were added a long time after the modification were done and my memory is not perfect.*
+*Caution: these explanations were added a long time after the modifications were done and my memory is not perfect.*

 This repository is a fork of [Jake Lever's Knowledge Discovery repository](https://github.com/jakelever/knowledgediscovery).
 The following modifications were made: